kyleczhang/cits4401-rems-group10/phase1-report.md

 ## 6. Assumptions

-The following assumptions were made during the preparation of this report:
+These assumptions were made to address gaps or uncertainties in the project brief and areas not fully clarified during the stakeholder interview:

 1. The interviewee (Syed Gilani) is representative of the administrative staff role and the practices described reflect the standard operational workflow at the University of East Angria.
 2. The risk assessment questionnaire that researchers currently complete on a separate website will either be integrated into REMS or will continue to exist as an external tool whose output (the risk score) is entered into REMS.